woman-holding-her-hat-by-the-window-in-the-view-of-the-mirror-car

 Option A: A trip to ancient Rome (Baelo Claudia)

-Just a 20-minute drive away, in the neighboring Bologna beach, are found the Roman ruins of Baelo Claudia.
+Only 20 minutes away by car, in the neighboring Bologna beach, the Roman ruins of Baelo Claudia.

-These aren't just any ruins.
-It's a complete, perfectly preserved Roman city and factory, right on the beach!
-It's one of the most important archaeological sites in Spain.
-You can stroll through its streets, see the theater, the temples, and the old factories.
-Garum (a fish sauce that was a delicacy in the Empire).
+These are not just any ruins.
+It is a complete Roman factory-city, perfectly preserved, right on the sand of the beach!
+It is one of the most important sites in Spain.
+You can stroll through its streets, see the theater, the temples and the ancient factories of Garum (a fish sauce that was a delicacy in the Empire).

-Afterwards, you can take one last swim in the spectacular Bolonia Beach and eat at one of its beachfront restaurants (try the fresh fish).
+Afterwards, you can take a last swim in the spectacular Bolonia Beach and have lunch in one of its beachfront restaurants (try the fresh fish).

-It's a migratory route for several species (common dolphins, striped dolphins, bottlenose dolphins, and, with luck, even orcas or sperm whales!).
-It's an exciting and animal-friendly experience.
+It is the passage area for several species (common dolphins, striped dolphins, bottlenose dolphins and, with luck, even killer whales or sperm whales!)
+It is an exciting and respectful experience with the animals.

-Spend your last few hours buying those souvenirs you saw in the shops of the old town.
-You won't find your typical souvenirs here; you'll find handicrafts, clothing from local designers, and surf gear.
+Spend your last few hours shopping for those souvenirs you saw in the stores in the old town.
+Here you won't find the typical souvenirs; you'll find handicrafts, local designer clothes and surf gear.

 Have your last coffee in Piazza San Hiscio and start planning your next visit.

-Tarifa awaits you, what are you waiting for?
+Tarifa is waiting for you, what are you waiting for?

-Three days in Tarifa offer so much: history, nature, sports, relaxation, and incredible cuisine.
-You've experienced the Levante and Poniente winds, glimpsed Africa, and understood why everyone falls in love with this corner of Cádiz.
+Three days in Tarifa are enough for a lot: history, nature, sports, relax and an incredible gastronomy.
+You have felt the Levante and the Poniente, you have seen Africa and you have understood why everyone falls in love with this corner of Cadiz.

-To make your getaway perfect, you need a place where you feel at home.
-A place where you can leave your surfboard, relax after the beach, or prepare a leisurely breakfast.
+For your getaway to be round, you need a place where you feel at home.
+A place where you can leave your surfboard, rest after the beach or prepare a leisurely breakfast.

 Don't leave your comfort to chance.

-➡️ Book your holiday apartment in Tarifa with us now and live a top-notch experience.
+➡️ Book now your holiday apartment in Tarifa with us and live an experience of 10.

 Share This